toyray/go_moduledata_parser/README.md

 Currently, only generation of an IDC for annotating an IDA dissassembly is supported.
 This IDC can be applied to the disassembly to rename functions and types.

+This branch should work from Go 1.08+ (only tested on Go 1.15).
+For Go 1.16, use the go116 branch.

 ## Example Usage

 ```bash